- Specialty Pleural Mesothelioma

 About Dr. Wickii Vigneswaran

-Dr. Vigneswaran is a thoracic and cardiovascular surgeon at Loyola University Medical Center, serving as the division director of Thoracic Surgery.
-He is also the system medical director of Thoracic Surgery for Edward-Elmhurst Health.
+Dr. Vigneswaran is a thoracic and cardiovascular surgeon who previously served as the division Director of Thoracic Surgery at Loyola University Medical Center and the system Medical Director of Thoracic Surgery for Edward-Elmhurst Health.

 He has worked extensively with pleural mesothelioma and uses minimally invasive surgical techniques, such as robotic and video-assisted procedures.